Melissa Amaya, LCSW, CCTP

 There is no “one-size fits-all” treatment, but I will help you or your child work towards gaining a sense of accomplishment and belonging in order to achieve happiness and satisfaction.
 I look forward to meeting you and working together towards your goals.

 I am a Licensed Clinical Social Worker.
 I received my Bachelor's Degree of Social Work and Criminal Justice through Concordia University of Chicago.
 Fun fact, I played college basketball which has taught me to fight through adversity, determination and leadership.
 I traveled to Europe, more specifically, England to start my Master's Program in Social Work where I also gained experience working with Military Communities and Sexual Assault Survivors.
 In recent years, I have worked with children and families in various settings.
 I am versed in conduct disorders, crisis intervention and severe/persistent illness.
 No two people are the same.
 That’s why the approach that I take in my services is highly-personalized and refined to fit the exact needs of my clients.
 Believe in your inner badass.
 Let's do this!

-Lisa Meintzinger RCSWI
+Lisa Meintzinger LCSW

 Do you find yourself recreating maladaptive patterns in relationships, whether that be at work, socially or romantically?
 Finding yourself connecting with the same personality types only with different faces?
 Do you ever wonder why?

 The reason most of us to this very same thing, is due to early childhood experiences that created dynamics within our thoughts, feelings and behaviors that keep us manifesting similar exchanges.
 We hold beliefs that attract certain types of people because as uncomfortable as it can feel - we are used to it!